 Accumulative Grade Point Average (GPA): A first-year undergraduate must have a 1.75 GPA by the end of his or her first year.
 This requirement does not consider the number of terms or courses taken.
 For example, if a first year student begins attendance in the spring semester, he or she must earn a 1.75 at the end of that semester because it ends the academic year.
 Continuing undergraduate students must earn a 2.00 GPA at the end of all remaining years.
 A graduate student must have a 3.00 GPA at the end of each year.

 Maximum Time Frame (MTF): The required length of time it will take a student to complete a degree program or certificate based on the appropriate enrollment status.
 Federal regulations allow a student to be eligible to receive aid up to 150% of the time that it would normally take to complete a degree.
 All credit hours in which a student enrolls or transfers to the University are included in the maximum time frame calculation, regardless of the number of degrees a student chooses to obtain.
 Grades that are considered hours attempted and completed in the calculation of maximum time frame include: A, A-, B+, B, B-, C+, C, C-, D+, D, D-, F, FS, FN, CR, NR, F I, I, I*, PR, WP, WF, W, P, PS, S, T, TP or TD.
-An undergraduate student seeking an associate’s degree may remain eligible for financial aid through the first 90 semester hours attempted (associate's degree in nursing is aid eligible through 111 hours), an undergraduate seeking a Baccalaureate Degree can have up to 180 hours to complete a degree and a full-time graduate student can have up to 90 hours to complete a degree.
+For example, an undergraduate student seeking an associate’s degree requiring 60 credit hours may remain eligible for financial aid through the first 90 semester hours attempted (associate's degree in nursing is aid eligible through 111 hours), an undergraduate seeking a Baccalaureate Degree requiring 120 credit hours can have up to 180 hours to complete a degree and a graduate student in a program requiring 60 credit hours can hae up to 90 hours to complete a degree.